T-S1/MakeOscillationDammy/README.md

-# MakeOscillationDammy
+# PracticeVibrationAnalysis

-This repository is to make dammy data of machine oscillation.
+This repository is to make dammy data of machine vibration.

 ## Usage